Under Income Tax Act in India, you can take the benefit of tax savings deductions under section 80c by invest in small savings investments.

 Sukanya Samriddhi Yojana Scheme is the best scheme for investment for girls' futures and tax saving.
 The amount deposited in this account eligible for deduction under section 80c.

 This account can be open for a maximum two girl’s child.
-The maturity period is 15 year i.e. deposits should be made for 15 years.
+The maturity period is till the age of 21 years of girl for whom investment made.
 Interest income on this account is exempt from income tax.

 Further withdrawal from this account is also fully exempt from tax.
 So it is a popular scheme and best for investment.